seanarmstrong87/products-api/README.md

 There is a Tests project with some example tests for the ProductRepository and ProductsQueryBuilder.
 The repository tests use an in-memory database to test the repository methods.

-Given more time I would add integration tests which would test the endpoints using a test server or spin up a database with some seeded data in a docker container to test against.
+Given more time I would add more tests for the input dto validation and integration and load tests which would test the endpoints using a test server or spin up a database with some seeded data in a docker container to test against.

 ## Example screenshots